How to Transcribe a Podcast: Complete Guide 2026

 - Edit before transcribing — If you already edit your podcast for release, transcribe the edited version rather than the raw recording.
 Removed ums, long pauses, and false starts mean a cleaner transcript.

-What to Do with Your Podcast Transcript
+What Can You Do with Your Podcast Transcript?

 Once you have your podcast transcript in hand, put it to work: